utkaiser/connect_four/README.md

 </p>
 <br><br>
 In my next step, I would like to develop both a neural network to play against, and a heuristic search algorithm using pruning and the minimax function for optimal results.
+You can find a visualization of a potential search tree below.
 <br><br>
 <p align="center">
   <img src="https://miro.medium.com/max/1400/1*NKzsRiAxa_oiikgbLyLCyw.png" width=500>